dotm/dotm.github.io/_posts/2010-10-10-the-journeyman-stance.markdown

 This is my journeyman stance.

 This statement stands as long as I am a journeyman, mercenary, hunter, or whatever the hell you want to call people who are paid for the skill they have and the art they make.

-Now replace the word value with love in the first paragraph above.
-And you'll get my stance as a lover.